Discovering Beauty In Life - Bactrian Camels

 I’m a wildlife photographer who has just one partially domesticated animal species in his gallery here, the Bactrian Camels.
 Interesting part though is that of all the Camels in the world, some of these guys are the only Camels running around wild still.
 Go Figure !
 Well, here’s how that went down.

 It was almost a decade ago when I decided to take my first guided photography tour.
 I thought I didn’t need to learn photography as I was working that out fine by myself.
 I was lost though and what I thought I needed was an out.
 Circumstance was such that no one including myself wanted me to be travelling alone at the time and I didn’t want anyone I already knew around me either and so I ended up on a photography tour to Ladakh.
 I wasn’t into wildlife at all back then and Ladakh seemed just right.
-It wasn’t as travelled at it is now and seemed different and unique.
+It wasn’t as well travelled as it is now and seemed different and unique.
 Well, we were mostly doing landscapes, light painting and such on that tour and Ladakh has the only resident population of Bactrian Camels in India who are the last remnants here of the silk route.
 Our tour organizers hired some of those beasts of burden for a photo shoot and that’s how we ended up leading those camels to the mountain side and taking these photos which were taken on a Canon Rebel by the way, my first kit.
-Hindsight’s always 20/20 but these set up shots are probably the only photos from that trip on this website cause these photos probably sparked something in me.
-That and also the realization that thousands of people come back from Ladakh every year with the same landscape shots.
+Hindsight’s always 20/20 but these set up shots are the only photos from that trip on this website cause these photos probably sparked something in me.
+That and also the realization that so many people come back from Ladakh every year with the same landscape shots.
 Not many have these now do they?
-I’ll admit happily now that I hadn’t seen the beauty in animals before these photos.
+I’ll admit happily now that I hadn’t seen the beauty in animals before these photos either.
 That’s what changed for me thanks to these Bactrian Camels.

 I started seeing amazing beauty that day with these camels and that got the stone rolling I guess.
 That’s what it is and I’m so much better for it.
 Here's to hoping that I get to see and learn a lot more.